 It is high in vitamin B, C, magnesium, potassium, thiamine, iron, fiber, riboflavin, and phosphorus.

 Tamarind extracts are also said to provide wound healing, anti-venom, antimicrobial, and antioxidant properties.
 Also, to be effective against asthma and malaria.

 But, is it good for people with diabetes?
 How does it affect blood glucose levels?

 Here are the answers to these and more questions related to tamarind and diabetes.

-The Pakistan Journal of Biological Sciences published an animal study in 2014 showing the effects of tamarind bark extract on blood glucose levels.
+The Pakistan Journal of Biological Sciences published Live Strong in 2014 showing the effects of tamarind bark extract on blood glucose levels.
 Researchers gave the tamarind bark extract to rats with high blood glucose, which experienced a reduction in their glucose levels.

 The second experiment involved rats who took the extract, followed by a large amount of sugar.
 The results showed that the tamarind extract weakened the increase in their blood glucose.
 These rat experiments are promising, but the extract is still not tested in humans.

 However, antioxidants help neutralize free radicals, lower oxidative stress, and prevent further tissue damage.

 Another research analysis by the “British Journal of Diabetes and Vascular Disease” suggests vitamin C and E supplementation can help fight oxidative stress, thus control blood sugar levels.
 And, as we said, tamarind is high in these vitamins.

 Still, there are no studies that determine the effects of tamarind products in people with diabetes.

 As you may know, diabetes can take a toll on the kidneys over time.
 The “Acta Poloniae Pharmaceutica” published a study that shows tamarind bark extract can reduce blood glucose levels in rats, as well as less protein leakage in the urine.